VVelda/device-feedback/README.md

 Provide native haptic feedback, no callbacks.
 Three types (constants are in deviceFeedback object):

- * VIRTUAL_KEY – default; all SW and sensoric buttons; typically longer/stronger
+ * VIRTUAL_KEY â€“ default; all SW and sensoric buttons; typically longer/stronger
- * LONG_PRESS – long tap on SW, sensoric and also HW (usually menu or back button); typically shorter/softer
+ * LONG_PRESS â€“ long tap on SW, sensoric and also HW (usually menu or back button); typically shorter/softer
- * KEYBOARD_TAP – tap on virtual keyboard
+ * KEYBOARD_TAP â€“ tap on virtual keyboard

 You should respect purpose of these constants to provide best UX.